The campaign for

 We are facing an energy bill crisis, with millions of people struggling to heat their homes.

 The main reasons for this crisis are that gas, oil and coal prices are high, and the UK’s homes are some of the most energy inefficient in Europe – leaking heat from their doors, walls and windows.
-This means they cost much more than they should to heat and power, and they contribute to climate change too.
+This means high fuel bills as they cost much more than they should to heat and power, and they contribute to climate change too.

 Cold homes are damaging the health of vulnerable members of society, including children, older people and people with disabilities.
 Diseases such as asthma are made worse, and people are more likely to have strokes and heart attacks.
-Illnesses caused by cold homes cost the NHS nearly one billion pounds each year.
+Illnesses caused by cold homes cost the NHS over one billion pounds every year.

 But there is a fair and permanent solution.
 We can have warm homes, reduce our fuel bills and cut carbon emissions.

-The answer is for the Government to use the money it gets from carbon taxes to help make homes super-energy efficient – with excellent insulation, renewable energy and modern boilers.
+The answer is for the Government to use the money it gets from carbon taxes to help make homes super-energy efficient – with excellent insulation, draft exclusion and modern boilers.

 Even though these things save money on energy bills and keep our homes warmer, many people simply can’t afford to pay for them – meaning they stay cold.
 That’s why the Government must provide more funding to help.

 The Government taxes big companies for the damage their carbon emissions cause to people and the environment.
 There are two main carbon taxes: the European Emissions Trading Scheme and the Carbon Floor Price.
-These taxes are used by the Government to help combat climate change and wean the UK off dirty fossil fuels.
+This tax has been created by the Government to help combat climate change and wean UK companies off dirty fossil fuels.

 That’s a good objective, but the money the Government receives isn’t being used to help people use less energy to heat their homes – which would cut carbon emissions even further AND cut people’s energy bills.